November 4, 2020; revised November 6, 2020; August 1, 2022

 Consequences of a Gandhabba Trapped and Isolated Inside a Physical Body

 12. Even though viññāṇa dhātu is everywhere, it is NOT present inside the physical human body.
-The “entrapment” of a gandhabba inside a physical body is a kammic effect, as we discussed before.
+As we discussed before, the “entrapment” of a gandhabba inside a physical body is a kammic effect.

 - That is also why there are no Arahants in Brahma loka.
 As soon as a Brahma attains the Arahanthood, the death of the subtle Brahma body follows.